sydasif/python-book/docs/source/03_collection/06_list_comp.md

 ## Advanced Techniques with Nested List Comprehensions

-Nested list comprehensions are a valuable tool for complex data processing in network engineering.
-They enable you to efficiently work with multi-dimensional data structures, automate configurations, and visualize network topologies.
+Nested list comprehensions are great for handling complex data in network engineering.
+They help you work with multi-dimensional data, automate configurations, and visualize network topologies efficiently.

 ### Example: Configuring Access Control Lists (ACLs)